-Option Description Y Yellow Enhances contrast.
+Option Description Υ Yellow Enhances contrast.
 Can be used to tone down the 0 Orange brightness of the sky in landscape photographs.
-Orange produces more contrast than yellow, red more contrast R Red than orange.
-G Green Softens skin tones.
+Orange produces more contrast than yellow, red more contrast than orange.
+R Red G Green Softens skin tones.
 Can be used for portraits.

-Toning (Monochrome Only)
+✓ Toning (Monochrome Only)

-Pressing O when Toning is selected displays saturation options.
-Press O or O to adjust saturation.
+Pressing when Toning is selected displays saturation options.
+Press on to adjust saturation.
 Saturation control is not available when B&W (black-and-white) is selected.